How to Use FireFox On Your Android TV & NVIDIA Shield

 Aptoide TV may be the easiest way to sideload apps on an Android TV, but if I’m looking for a specific version, my first stop is APKMirror.

-You can get to APKMirror two ways: either directly through apkmirror.com, or through their official app.
-In this example, I’m going to show you how to do install it from their app.
+You can get to APKMirror two ways: either directly through apkmirror.com or through their official app.
+I will show you how to install it from their app in this example.

-To start, open the APKMirror app and search for FireFox TV.
+To start, open the Downloader app and search for ‘apkmirror.com.’

-If you just search for FireFox, it will return all of the pure Android versions as well.
-Searching for FireFox TV will make things a lot easier.
+If you just search for Firefox, it will also return all of the pure Android versions.
+Searching for Firefox TV will make things a lot easier.

-As you can see here, they’ve got version 4.7.1 of FireFox TV.
-That is the latest version at the time I’m writing this.
+As you can see here, they’ve got version 4.8 of Firefox TV, which is the final version that Mozilla developed.

 Click on it to go to the app page.

-Scroll down until you see a button that says See Available APK’s.
+Scroll down until you see a button that says See Available Downloads.

 Click on it to continue.